balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 ## BAL Rewards and Gauges

-If you want to receive BAL rewards, set up a proper root gauge on the network your pool was deployed and apply for a gauge (contributors will assist here):
+If you want to receive BAL rewards, set up a proper root gauge on the network your pool was deployed and [apply for a gauge](./gauge-onboarding.md)

 #### Create a gauge